AndryRafam/neptunecrypt/README.md

 <h2 align="left"> Build, install and run on Linux (Debian, Fedora) </h2>

-To build and install NeptuneCrypt on Linux, go to the directory containing all the codes and type the following command in terminal (super user mode).
+To build and install NeptuneCrypt on Linux, type the following command in terminal.
 The executable file will be installed at /usr/local/bin/ directory.

 ```bash
 $ sudo make